nonsequitoria/simplekit/README.md

 Notes on this approach:

-- It easier to look at the source code since you can open the SimpleKit repo in a separate VSCode directory.
+- It's easier to look at the source code since you can open the SimpleKit repo in a separate VSCode directory.
 - If you change something in SimpleKit, sometimes VS Code loses track of the linked package types (imports have red squiggles with warnings the type is `any`).
 A workaround is to run "TypeScript: Restart TS Server" from the Command Palette.
+- You can't easily share your project since a linked global module won't appear in your package.json.

 ### 3. Git submodule